 Albania has eight substantial rivers: The Drin, Vjosa, Fan, Ishem, Erzen, Mat, Seman, and Shkumbin.

+Before you ask, “where is Albania?”, you should also learn how its biodiversity works.
 Albania is chock full of forests and woodlands.
-They provide a home for an extensive collection of rare and endangered species including, the golden eagle, golden jackal, grey wolf, Balkan lynx, brown bear, and Egyptian vulture.
+They provide a home for an extensive collection of rare and endangered species, including, the golden eagle, golden jackal, grey wolf, Balkan lynx, brown bear, and Egyptian vulture.

 Albania has 15 national parks.
 The most famous are Butrint, Divjakë-Karavasta, Karaburun-Sazan, Llogara, Prespa, Shebenik-Jabllanicë, Theth and Valbonë.